Estimating the Local Learning Coefficient

 Recall that for LLC estimation, we tweak two things:

-- Tempering: we don’t want the true posterior; we want a hot version with inverse temperature \(\beta^*=1/\log n\).
-That just means multiplying the gradient term by \(\beta^*\).
+1. Tempering: we don’t want the true posterior; we want a hot version with inverse temperature \(\beta^*=1/\log n\).
+This means we multiply the gradient term by \(\beta^*\).

 So the update is: